 Your Body Image Affects How Confident You Feel

 Self esteem will also help you at work.
 Your confidence and positive attitude will enable you to look and feel your best.
-You will have no trouble presenting yourself in a favourable light because you will be full of self respect and comfortable with who you are.
+You will have no trouble presenting yourself in a favorable light because you will be full of self-respect and comfortable with who you are.

 It is a sad fact that a study by Dove in 2010 found that only a small minority of women liked the way they looked.
 On average, globally, 60% of women in the study said they were unhappy with their attractiveness or appearance.

 Poor body image may be linked to low self esteem.
 Whether it is a cause or an effect is not clear, perhaps it might be both.
 This suggests that more women need to develop a positive view of themselves and understand that beauty is not only on the outside but also comes from within.
 I think the important thing is how a person feels about their body, rather than anything else.
 Because if a person feels attractive, self-esteem will grow.